JacksonGao1999/IELTS-questions-2023-May-to-August/README.md

 ### 6. Small businesses

 1. Are there many small businesses where you live?
-2. Do you prefer to buy things from a large company or a small business?
+2. Do you prefer to buy things from a large company or small business?
 3. Have you ever worked for a small business?
 4. Would you like to start your own small business one day?